 The National Registrar, Alexánder Vega, has spent 72 hours praising his management at the head of the electoral entity on account of the development and delivery of results of the first presidential round.
 And this Tuesday, the head of the Registrar’s Office gave a revealing piece of information: before the end of the count, he assured that the difference compared to the pre-count was 0.1%, very distant from what happened in the legislative count, which is still in progress and whose difference between both stages of recount had more than 7% difference.

-Different from what happened on March 13 due to the controversial finding of more than 1 million votes –some 600,000 of them for the Historical Pact–, after the first round the head of the Registry came out in defense of his management and the only one who doubts about the results was the candidate Gustavo Petro, who although he was first with (8.5 million supports) questioned that the software was not audited.
+Different from what happened on March 13 due to the controversial finding of more than 1 million votes –some 600,000 of them for the Historical Pact–, following the first round the head of the Registry came out in defense of his management and the only one who doubts regarding the results was the candidate Gustavo Petro, who although he was first with (8.5 million supports) questioned that the software was not audited.

 After the positive balance on election day, Vega announced that once the counting of the votes is completed, the ballots for the second round will be printed, in which the order of the candidates will be maintained, which means that first Rodolfo Hernández and his formula Marelen Castillo will appear, and at his side will be Gustavo Petro and Francia Márquez.